 How much does an Iceland trip cost?

 Iceland is not a cheap country, but how much your trip costs depends a lot on the choices you make (hotels, rental car, tours), and also on the season when you travel.
-As a rule of thumb, count about 1500 USD per person per week, not including the flights.
-This should cover mid-budget accommodations, car rental, and daily expenses, plus one or two activities such as whale watching tour or glacier hiking.
+As a rule of thumb, count about 1500-2000 USD per person per week, not including the flights.
+This should cover mid-budget accommodations, car rental, and daily expenses, plus a few activities such as whale watching tour or glacier hiking.

 LEARN MORE: How Expensive is Iceland (+ Budget Tips)